Algorithm Selection for Software Verification using Graph Neural Networks: Model Evaluation

 \subsubsection{Successful Verifier Selection Accuracy}

-\textsc{Graves} shows a 40\% improvement over the best performing selector (CST) and a 22\% improvement over the next best technique (ISS).
-The CST model does not take specification type into account, which GNN does.
-Both CST and GNN use a simple feedforward neural network to make final predictions.
-Its reasonable to believe that CST could perform better if they simply append this information to their feature vector.
+\textsc{Graves} shows a 23\% improvement, or a 16 percentage points increase, over the next best technique, ISS, and a 48\% improvement, or a 28 percentage point increase, over the best performing selector (CST).
+The CST model does not take specification type into account, which \textsc{Graves} does.
+Both CST and \textsc{Graves} use a simple feedforward neural network to make final predictions.
+It is reasonable to believe that CST could perform better if it encoded $\phi$ and append it to their feature vector, like \textsc{Graves} does.

 In general, the problem of selecting a successful verifier is not very interesting.
 Simply by randomly choosing a verifier, there is roughly a 40\% chance of making a correct choice.
-The best performing verifier in the training set, which is what ISS uses, performs better than CST in the and is within 24\% of the best performing dynamic selector, \textsc{Graves}$_{\text{success}}$.
 Because verification can be such an expensive process, it is important to select not only a verifier that can verify a system, but one that can do it efficiently.